Meowomen/NEARYou_contract/README.md

 near call YOUR_ACCOUNT new '{"nft_contract":"NFT_MINTED_CONTRACT"}' --accountId SIGNER_ACCOUNT
 ```
 - ``NFT_MINTED_CONTRACT`` means an account that minted your NFT
+- If you don't have NFT, you can deploy a minting contract [here](https://github.com/kwklly/NEP171_Factory).

 After deploying, you can use NEARYou contract with your account id in the [demo page](https://github.com/Meowomen/NEARYou/blob/master/README.md#modify-configjs).